math-lover47/MCS-2301/web ttech/lesson-03.md

-<pre>We want to learn about flexbox layout in html.
+<p>We want to learn about flexbox layout in html.
-So let divide it into steps for better understanding.</pre>
+So let divide it into steps for better understanding.</p>
 <p>First of all we need to be familiar with stuff like: <i>css and div, class, id.</i></p>
 <p>Then we need to learn about <a href="https://www.w3schools.com/css/css_display_visibility.asp">the display property</a> also if you want you can <a href="https://www.w3schools.com/cssref/pr_class_display.php">read more examples with display</a> and if you <a href="https://www.geeksforgeeks.org/introduction-to-css-flexbox/">want to read even more</a></p>

 # Shortly about CSS display property
 <p>
 The <b>Display property</b> in CSS defines how the components(div, hyperlink, heading, etc) are going to be placed on the web page.
 As the name suggests, this property is used to define the display of the different parts of a web page.</p>